crucornell/dev-box/README.md

    dev-box-master directory_ (like, right next to Vagrantfile).
-One good way to do that, especially if you're unfamiliar with git, is to use [GitHub for Windows](http://windows.github.com/), and tell it to clone the repository right into the middle of dev-box-master.
-You're doing this because whichever folder Vagrantfile is in will be shared between your computer and the VM we're creating.
+One good way to do that, especially if you're unfamiliar with git, is to use [GitHub for Windows](http://windows.github.com/), and tell it to clone the repository right into the middle of dev-box-master (right-click on the crucornell.github.com repo in GitHub for Windows, and select "clone to ...").
+You're doing this because whichever folder Vagrantfile is in will be _shared_ between your computer and the VM we're creating.
 You want to be able to edit files and whatnot from both your computer and the VM.
 I'm going to assume you've cloned the crucornell website code into a directory called "crucornell-code" inside dev-box-master.
 3. Download and install [VirtualBox](http://www.virtualbox.org/wiki/Downloads)
 4. Download and install [Vagrant](http://downloads.vagrantup.com)
 5. Pop open a terminal window and navigate into dev-box-master.